johncarlolipa/capstone_job-portal/README.md

 ## Technologies Used

+- **Javascript:** The primary language used in building this website.
 - **EJS (Embedded JavaScript):** EJS is used for templating to generate dynamic content for our web pages.
 - **HTML, CSS:** The backbone of our project, providing structure, style, and layout.
 - **Alpine.js:** Empowering dynamic interactions and functionalities on the client-side.